tafalk/tafalk-basic-web-app-cloudformation-template/README.md

 4. Create an EC2 key-pair for assigning to the NAT instance.

+5. [Create](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token) and note down a Github personal access token: we will use it for `GitHubOAuthToken`.
+The token should have scopes:

+   - repo
+   - repo:status
+   - admin:repo_hook

+6. Create:

-5. Create a GitHub repository for the Lambda function triggered when a user confirms his/her authentication.
+   1. A GitHub repository for the Lambda function triggered when a user confirms xer authentication.
 A sample is [here](https://github.com/tafalk/cognito-user-exporter-function/)

-6. Create a GitHub repository for the Lambda function used for getting Google Recaptcha V3 token.
+   2. A GitHub repository for the Lambda function used for getting Google Recaptcha V3 token.
 A sample is [here](https://github.com/tafalk/recaptcha-token-resolver-function/)

-7. Create a GitHub repository for the Lambda function for achieving complex queries for resources.
+   3. A GitHub repository for the Lambda function for achieving complex queries for resources.
 A sample is [here](https://github.com/tafalk/resource-searcher-function/)

-8. Create a GitHub repository for the static html files for keeping privacy policy and terms of use html files.
+   4. A GitHub repository for the static html files for keeping privacy policy and terms of use html files.
 A sample is [here](https://github.com/tafalk/site-policies/)

-9. Create a GitHub repository for creating RDS tables.
+   5. A GitHub repository for creating RDS tables.
 A sample is [here](https://github.com/tafalk/rds-bootstrap-function/)

-10. Create a GitHub repository for handling certificate validation.
+   6. A GitHub repository for handling certificate validation.
 A sample is [here](https://github.com/tafalk/certificate-delegating-function/)

-11. Get a domain for your website.
+7. Get a domain for your website.
 [Amazon Route53](https://aws.amazon.com/getting-started/tutorials/get-a-domain/) can be used to do that

-12. Get a site-specific email address from ZohoMail.
+8. Get a site-specific email address from ZohoMail.
 [CNAME for mail verification](https://www.zoho.com/mail/help/adminconsole/domain-verification.html#alink4) is also needed in parameters

-13. Create an S3 bucket and copy all the `yaml` files and the graphql folder (the bucket also should have a `graphql` folder) within this repository.
+9. Create an S3 bucket and copy all the `yaml` files and the graphql folder (the bucket also should have a `graphql` folder) within this repository.
 We are going to address that location for stack creation.

-14. [Create](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token) and note down a Github personal access token: we will use it for `GitHubOAuthToken`.
-The token should have scopes:

-    - repo
-    - repo:status
-    - admin:repo_hook

 ## Creating the stack